-The Nobbies are two rock “humps” off Point Grant.
+The Nobbies are rock formations off Point Grant, at the western end Phillip Island.

-The Visitors Centre, managed by Phillip Island Nature Parks, is situated
+The Visitors Centre is managed by Phillip Island Nature Parks.

-A further two kilometres out to sea are Seal Rocks - with a colony of approximately 10,000 Australian fur seals.
+A further two kilometres out to sea from The Nobbies are Seal Rocks - with a colony of approximately 10,000 Australian fur seals.

-As parking is limited at the visitor centre, during summer there is a free shuttle bus between the penguin parade car park and The Nobbies which runs about every 15 minutes.
-Follow the signs at the penguin parade car park for where to wait.
+As parking is limited at the visitor centre, during summer there may be a free shuttle bus between the Penguin Parade car park and The Nobbies which runs about every 15 minutes.
+Follow the signs at the Penguin Parade car park for where to wait.

 Raised boardwalks take visitors past penguin rookeries and breeding areas for sea birds.

-Formed from ages of erosion by the sea, the Blowhole is spectacular on a day when the waves are crashing in.
-Plumes of spray rise high in the air.
+Formed from ages of erosion by the sea, The Blowhole is spectacular on a day when the waves are crashing in and plumes of spray rise high in the air.

 During moulting season (around March), penguins can sometimes be seen sheltering under the walkways amidst a pile of down.

-Sometimes penguins can also be seen sitting in the box nests which are close to the boardwalk.
+Sometimes penguins can also be seen sitting in the box nests situated close to the boardwalk, which is a delight for children.

 This is a great opportunity for children to see penguins if they are too young for the nightly penguin parade.